Electro-optical targeting system

 An electro-optical targeting system (EOTS), is a system employed to track and locate targets in aerial warfare.
 It can use charge-coupled device TV cameras, laser rangefinders and laser designators.

+EOTS technology is designed for day and night operations, features stabilized lines of sight and automatic target tracking allowing operators to engage targets with high accuracy.
+They can be deployed on platforms such as aircraft, armored vehicles, or naval systems, providing extended-range detection of ground and aerial threats.